What is anxiety?

 “There is no such thing as stress, just weak people.
 I just need to work harder”

-- Feeling that parts of your body are numb and cold.
+- AND/OR Feeling that parts of your body are numb and cold.

 Or what about that colleague at work who always seems to find just the perfect way of teasing us or preventing us from doing our job well?
 After this interaction has gone on for long enough, we may notice a range of thoughts and physical symptoms that cause us to dread going to work.
 Again, this is an understandable stress response to a defined situation and person.
 While understandable, seeking support and assistance from an expert can help to find ways of either addressing the situation or managing the distressing feelings.